 The visual arts as a major area of study offers students the opportunity to develop an understanding of artistic creativity through making art in a studio setting;a responsive eye and a sense of visual literacy; an understanding of the relationship between art and society; and an understanding of modern art concepts and contemporary trends as well as the major artistic epochs of the past.

-Students produce their own work and receive individualized instruction in painting, drawing, two and three-dimensional design, sculpture, photography, ceramics and other areas of visual expression.
-Graduating seniors exhibit their art in the String Room Gallery as the capstone to their academic work.
+Produce your own work and receive individualized instruction in painting, drawing, two and three-dimensional design, sculpture, photography, ceramics, and other areas of visual expression in the Studio Art concentration.
+As a graduating senior, you’ll exhibit your art in the String Room Gallery as the capstone to your academic work.
+Studio Art is available as a concentration within the Visual Arts major or as a minor.

-Students learn first-hand the traditions and history of the book through courses in printing, bookbinding, calligraphy, and other topics.
-Working with skilled instructors on campus and through internships at prestigious institutions, students are well-prepared to go on to graduate programs in book arts and conservation.
-The senior capstone course culminates in a show of the student's work and a gala reception.
+Learn first-hand the traditions and history of the book through courses in printing, bookbinding, calligraphy, and other topics.
+In the Book Arts concentration, you’ll work with skilled instructors on campus and through internships at prestigious institutions, preparing you for graduate programs in book arts and conservation.
+The senior capstone course culminates in a show of your work and a gala reception.
+Book Arts is available as a concentration within the Visual Arts major or as a minor.
+Learn more about the Book Arts Center at Wells.

 Students will benefit from the experience of study in England, Germany, or Italy and should consult the study abroad programs.
 The visual arts major recommends that students majoring in visual arts (studio art or art history) go abroad before their senior year.
 The senior thesis must be accomplished on campus during both fall and spring semesters of the senior year.